 Peter Heinrich Molanus designed the hexagonal, upright bottle (still in use today) back in 1820.
 Its flat surfaces make it easier to packages for transportation, and left plenty of room for label design.
 At the time, it was sealed with a crown cork and included a bottle opener in the package.

-In 1875, Ferdinand Muelhens (Wilhelm’s grandson) registered 4711 as a brand and created the logo as it’s known today.
-In 1900 the logo design was finalized, and it hasn’t changed since.
+In 1875, Ferdinand Muelhens (Wilhelm’s grandson) registered 4711 as a brand and created the first iteration of the modern logo.
+In 1900 the Muelhens family finalized the design, and it hasn’t changed since.

 The Early 20th Century

 The brand experienced a lot of growth in the 20th century.
 In 1921, they introduced Tosca, a perfume for women based around the newly-created concept of aldehydes—organic compounds formed by the oxidation of alcohol.
 It became one of the best-selling perfumes worldwide along with the iconic Chanel No. 5.